Disclaimer: I own nothing and make no profit.

-Pepper doesn't mind being last, but she'd sort of hoped that—given Tony had insisted on putting her name all over this 5k benefit run—she might be able to offer a bit more competition.
+Pepper doesn't mind being last, but she'd sort of hoped that—given how Tony had insisted on putting her name all over this 5k charity run—she might be able to offer a bit more competition.
 But no matter.
 Now that the burning of lactic acid has crept its way up her shins and into the spaces between her ribs, Pepper's glad that it's a no-pressure scenario.
 Were it an aggressive race, she might need a lot more than congratulations at the finish line (an ambulance, namely).

 Completely disregarding Pepper's huffing and puffing, Tony casually taps a finger against the clipboard propped up on his knee.

 "Hey, listen, once this shindig's all wrapped up, you've got an interview with Malibu Surfside.
 And then after that it's just a short jet ride and we're gone for the week.
 But don't worry; the yacht's got a track on the upper level."